gtp1ok/Project-2/README.md

 1. Utilized PANDAS to convert the .csv file and make the API request.
 Created two dataframes and merged data into a single dataset using a outer join using DOL         Vehicle ID.
 2. Dropped the columns which wasn’t required for the needed analysis
 3. Filtered the data by transaction type is equal to Original Registration and transaction year is greater or equal to 2020
 4. Created 3 Jupyter Notefile files using different data source approaches, but utilized similiar analysis techniques to acquire the desired results.
+The file names     are:

+   * Electric_Vehicle_Enrich.ipynb : The power utility that served the EV Charger
+   * Electric_vehicle_cs.ipynb : EV Charging per county in Washing and typ of EV's using Charging Stations.
+   * Was_EV.ipynb : EV totals per county and non-EV per county

 Load: